Here’s an authoritative guide to Electives for homeschool high school.

 That’s exactly what 7Sisters’ popular Career Exploration Bundle does (and more).
 Teens have been using this course for years and finding it useful in making these life decisions.

-Some teens have so many interests it is hard for them to narrow it down.
-Here’s a Homeschool Highschool Podcast episode for these teens.
+- Some teens have so many interests it is hard for them to narrow it down.
+Here’s a Homeschool Highschool Podcast episode for teens who have love everything.

 How do you count internship hours?